 This workshop shows you how to apply value-stream mapping, a fundamental and critical tool, to address what many companies find difficult to do: making a fundamental change in business processes such as administrative, professional, and transactional activities.
-You’ll see how the key elements of lean thinking and value-stream mapping apply to such activities by identifying key processes to tackle, drawing an accurate current-state map of each process, applying lean principles to envision a leaner future-state for each process, and implementing the future-state in a way that can be sustained.
+You’ll see how the key elements of lean thinking and value-stream mapping apply to such activities by identifying key processes to tackle, drawing an accurate current state map of each process, applying lean principles to envision a leaner future state for each process.
+You will also learn how to implement the future state in a way that can be sustained.

 This workshop will sharpen your “eyes for waste” and “eyes for flow” in business processes by showing you how to adapt the straightforward teachings in Learning to See to non-production value streams.
 Topics include:

-- Identification of wastes in business processes.
+- Identification of wastes in business processes

-- Case study: drawing a current-state map.
+- Case study: drawing a current-state map

-- Using lean tools and techniques in business process value streams.
+- Using lean tools and techniques in business process value streams

-- Lean thinking for business processes.
+- Lean thinking for business processes

 - Case study: applying lean thinking to develop a futurestate map

 - Implementing a future-state value stream.

-Who Should Attend:
+Who Should Attend?

-- Managers, supervisors, buyers, accountants, clerical staff, technical support personnel and change agents.
+- Managers, supervisors, buyers, accountants, clerical staff, technical support personnel and change agents

-- Any service delivery business with value streams, including processes winding through marketing, sales, order entry, engineering, purchasing, human resources, scheduling, accounting, and quality control.
+- Any service delivery business with value streams, including processes winding through marketing, sales, order entry, engineering, purchasing, human resources, scheduling, accounting, and quality control